dimforge/nphysics/README.md

 - It shows that Rust is suitable for soft real-time applications.
 - It shows how well Rust behaves with highly generic code.
-- It shows that there is no need to write two separate engine for 2D and 3D: genericity wrt the dimension is possible (modulo low level arithmetic specializations for each dimension).
+- It shows that there is no need to write two separate engines for 2D and 3D: genericity wrt the dimension is possible (modulo low level arithmetic specializations for each dimension).
 - In a not-that-near future, C++ will die of ugliness.
-Then, people will search for a physics engine and **nphysics** will be there, proudly exhibiting its _Rusty_ sexyness.
+Then, people will search for a physics engine and **nphysics** will be there, proudly exhibiting its _Rusty_ sexiness.

 ## Compilation
 You will need the latest release of the [Rust compiler](http://www.rust-lang.org)